The siege has been running in full force for over a week now.

 What was so special about Urban’s cannon?
 He had already built one large cannon for the Sultan which was placed at his newly constructed fortress of Boghaz Kesen, meaning “the cutter of the Strait” or “of the Throat” (referring to the narrowest point of the Bosphorus).
 The Byzantines called this Rumeli Hisar, or “The castle of Romeland”, which was a pretty good name as it was the medieval equivalent of the Sultan parking his tank on the Emperor’s lawn as it was just a few miles from the city.
 Mehmet could do as he pleased and respected no treaties.
 The fortress cannon was used to enforce the Sultan’s new tax on every ship that passed through the straits.
 On one occasion a Venetian ship tried to run this blockade and was sunk.
 We may think of medieval artillery as inaccurate, but to take out a fast moving ship, captained by arguably the ablest sailors in the Mediterranean at the time, required reliable weaponry and very good gunnery skills.
 The Ottoman gunners should not be underestimated.

-The new cannon (and we don’t appear to have a name for this – typically one-off, unwieldy, but morale crushing weapons have names like “Deliverer of Death” or even “Supergun” but nothing appears to survive) was apparently nearly twenty-eight feet long, its barrel was two and a half feet in diameter at the business end, and the bronze was at least eight inches thick.
+The new cannon (possibly named The Basilic) was apparently nearly twenty-eight feet long, its barrel was two and a half feet in diameter at the business end, and the bronze was at least eight inches thick.
 During field tests (when the local inhabitants were warned not to be alarmed about the noise!) it fired a cannon ball weighing 1,340 pounds well over a mile before it buried itself six feet in the ground.
 The noise could be heard over ten miles away.

 This monster cannon had seven hundred men to service and support it (you can bet they gave it a name); and fifteen pairs of oxen to haul it.
 Roads and bridges had to be strengthened along the route from the Sultan’s foundry in Adrianople.
 Such a combined artillery force had never before been seen in the East, although it had been fairly common in Western Europe for the last one hundred years.